iluvjava/Maths/Notebook 2.0/AMATH 584/Krylov Matrix QR and Arnoldi Iterations.md

 ---
 ### **The Recurrences Between the $q$ Vectors**

-This gives us a much general formulations of the matrix using the Hessenberg's forms and the vector orthogonalized usin the Krylov Subspace.
+This gives us a much general formulations of the matrix using the Hessenberg's forms and the vector orthogonalized using the Krylov Subspace.

 This is the recurrence relations: